 With the modern decision process, both the buyer and seller are responsible for working together to make mutual decisions that actually build upon each other.
 They form a true partnership.

-- You should always focus on achieving a win/win sale or there is no sale.
+- You should always focus on achieving a win/win sales rep or there is no sale.
 Both parties have to walk away as winners.

-- Successful sales take time and challenging work.
+- A successful sales funnel takes time and challenging work.
 You’ll need to allocate a sufficient amount of hours/days/weeks to gain higher value opportunities.

-A sales organization that takes an initiative-taking approach lets you define and document the sales process.
-Documenting the process helps recent sales reps too.
+A sales organization that takes an initiative-taking approach lets you define and document the b2b sales process.
+Documenting the process helps recent sales too.

-Modern selling is complex and dynamic.
+Modern selling techniques are complex and dynamic.
 It involves many variables so inadequate documentation can quickly lead to misalignment and even cause negative friction.

 Designing the Sales Process